-None of BetaShares Holdings Pty Ltd, BetaShares, or any of their related entities, directors or officers gives any guarantee or assurance as to the performance of, or the repayment of capital or income reinvested in, the Fund.
-BetaShares Holdings Pty Ltd and its related entities may invest in, lend to or provide other services to the Fund.
+Neither BetaShares nor any of its related entities, directors or officers gives any guarantee or assurance as to the performance of, or the repayment of capital or income reinvested in, the Fund.
+BetaShares and its related entities may invest in, lend to or provide other services to the Fund.